-Take basic hygiene precautions if you're handling a dog with mange.
+Take basic hygiene precautions if you're handling a dog with mite-related skin irritation.
 Wear gloves and avoid direct contact with your skin or hair.
 You'll want to wash your clothing after handling your dog as well.

-There is no foolproof preventative measure against mange, and it's possible for any dog to develop the condition.
+There is no foolproof preventative measure against mite-related skin irritation, and it's possible for any dog to develop the condition.
 That said, keeping your dog in good health at all times is the best way to make a case of mange much less likely since dogs with compromised health and immune systems are more at risk.

 Feed your pooch a balanced diet and exercise them regularly.
 You may also want to add healthy supplements to promote good immune health.
 Be sure your pup is up to date on essential vaccinations and is current on their flea, tick, and worm preventatives.

-By taking these basic health precautions and doing your part to make sure your dog stays healthy, you’ll greatly reduce the chance that your dog will suffer from a case of mange.
+By taking these basic health precautions and doing your part to make sure your dog stays healthy, you’ll greatly reduce the chance that your dog will suffer from a case of mite-related skin irritation.

 If you notice that your canine companion is scratching himself more than usual, let your veterinarian know.
-Even if mites aren't the cause, there are plenty of other health concerns — fleas, skin infection, allergies, etc. — that could cause similar symptoms to those of mange.
+Even if mites aren't the cause, there are plenty of other health concerns — fleas, skin problems, allergies, etc. — that could cause similar symptoms to those of mite-related skin irritation.

 Visit the Pet Honesty blog for more great insights into your dog's health, nutrition, and care needs.